 Please call 503-429-3021 or 1-800-777-1276 to report an outage.

-West Oregon Electric’s mission is to provide our members with reliable service – day and night.
+West Oregon Electric’s mission is to provide our members with safe and reliable service – day and night.
 We are constantly at work maintaining equipment, removing trees from the right-of-way, and upgrading the Cooperative’s power system.

 Despite our best efforts, accidents and severe weather can cause a power outage that can last for hours or sometimes days even with crews working around-the-clock, repairs can be time consuming, difficult and often dangerous.